salverrs/Dialogue-Assistant/README.md

 You can change the text colour for highlighted and locked options using the plugin config.

-Dialogue preferences are stored per NPC ID, characters can often share a name but have a unique ID, take this into account when configuring dialogue options.
+Dialogue preferences are typically stored per NPC ID, characters can often share a name but have a unique ID, take this into account when configuring dialogue options.